ORMC Teen Volunteer Opportunities

 Available shifts: Monday-Friday, 8am-6pm

 - Guest Services: The Guest Services team serves as the liaison between patients and hospital staff and they are responsible for ensuring that patient and guest needs are consistently met.
 Care ambassadors who serve with the Guest Services team will assist with a variety of duties.
 Responsibilities may include greeting, directing and escorting guests around the different areas of the hospital, as well as answering guest inquiries.
-These assignments are located in the emergency room, surgical floor, trauma waiting room and the lobby.
+These assignments are located on the surgical floor, trauma waiting room and the lobby.

 - Oshibori: Volunteer Services offers a daily relaxing hot towel, or Oshibori, experience to all of the hospital’s patients, guests, and team members free of charge.
 With the added element of aromatherapy, Oshibori is a unique way to not only cleanse the hands, but experience a moment of comforting tranquility.
 Patients often put the towels directly on their heads or necks to ease their pain and stress.
 This is a great assignment for care ambassadors who want to volunteer among patients all throughout the hospital.